Is your little one a fussy, picky, choosy eater?

-- Make meal times interesting – think about whether they always need to be sitting at the table to eat – have picnics in the house/garden or introduce ‘construction’ meals such as wraps or making sandwiches.
-Yes, this idea and some of the others can be more time consuming on your behalf but constructing their own meal, for example, can provoke a child’s interest into their food and again makes it more of a social occasion.
+- Make meal times interesting.
+Think about whether they always need to be sitting at the table to eat.
+Have picnics in the house/garden or introduce ‘construction’ meals such as wraps or making sandwiches.
+Yes, this idea and some of the others can be more time consuming on your behalf.
+But constructing their own meal, for example, can provoke a child’s interest into their food and again makes it more of a social occasion.

 The final thing is not to lose faith.
-It can be so frustrating when your fussy, picky, choosy eater children don’t eat what you have spent precious your time making, but remember that you are not alone.
+It can be so frustrating when your fussy, picky, choosy eater children don’t eat what you have spent your precious time making, but remember that you are not alone.
 Many children go through this stage.
 Your perseverance and a bit of extra time doing some of the things I have suggested above will pay off in the end.
-You are setting your child up for a life of enjoying all types of food and, when they do, just think how good that will feel!
+You are setting your child up for a life of enjoying all types of food.
+And, when they do, just think how good that will feel!

 Found this useful?
 Check out our other parenting tips on our doddl blogs on our website.